deliciousbrains/wp-migrate-db/readme.txt

 1. Use WordPress' built-in installer
 2. Access the WP Migrate DB menu option under Tools

+== Frequently Asked Questions ==

+= Does this plugin support multisite? =

+Not at this time.
+The Developer license of the [pro version](http://deliciousbrains.com/wp-migrate-db-pro/?utm_source=wordpressorg&utm_medium=web&utm_content=faq&utm_campaign=wporg) does support multisite.

+= Does the plugin migrate files as well? =

+No, it only operates on the database.

+= Why do I end up with a wp-login.php download instead of the exported SQL file? =

+It is likely you have a download manager plugin or extension installed in your web browser.
+You will need to disable it for the SQL download to work properly.

 == Screenshots ==

 1. Main screen